IVTore/Tore.Core/README.md

 IMPORTANT:
 Instance content, accept and mediaType properties are transferred to request just before sending it.
-Tricky assignments must be done via
+Tricky assignments must be done via;
    - req.Content,
    - req.Content.Headers.Accept,
    - req.Content.Headers.ContentType.MediaType properties,

 When req.content is non null, content property of instance is ignored.